 If you love math you're going to love what we you learn this year.
 If you don't love math maybe you will before too long.
 Either way the math you will learn this year is some of the most useful math you will ever learn.
 You'll remember 7th grade math because you'll be able to use it in the rest of your life.

-I'm looking forward to working with you starting soon.
+I'm looking forward to working with you this year.

 Team Explore Math